alt03b1/BedrockVanillaTweaks/pages/crafting_tweaks.md

 # Double Slab crafting

-Allows you to craft 2 Slabs form a single block.
+Allows you to craft 2 Slabs form a single block.(Will be committed after all the other ones.)

 # Dropper to Dispenser